Channa Horwitz: Rules of the Game

 As Horwitz’s ideas developed so too did the scope and scale of her explorations.
 In her series Slices she began dissecting her forms horizontally and vertically to break down their structural composition, comparing her investigations to the slicing of a loaf of bread.
 She sliced from side to middle, top to bottom, and front to back, coming up with visually diverse works that were based on the same linear logic.
 From here, she expanded her compositions into large, multipart pieces called Variation and Inversion on a Rhythm, two of which are presented for the first time in the UK.
 There is an evident sense of logic and play visible within these works in which the evolution of her forms can be traced along the horizontal, vertical and diagonal axes.
 Horwitz found that “if chance plays out long enough, it will become structure”, signifying that behind the appearance of chance or chaos is a hidden order.

 The final section of the exhibition focuses on Horwitz’s Canon works, in which she intensified the layering and multiplication of her algorithms to create dense matrixes over 12 levels.
-These works, executed in both black ink and coloured casein represent the culmination of her explorations into rhythm and pattern, and showcase her exquisite draughtsmanship.
+These works, executed in both black ink and coloured casein represent some of her most intricate explorations into rhythm and pattern, and showcase her exquisite draughtsmanship.

 Alongside Channa Horwitz’s exhibition, Lisson Gallery will present A Chamber for Horwitz; Sonakinatography Transcriptions in Surround Sound (2015) by Haroon Mirza.
 By translating one of Horwitz’s Sonakinatography compositions into an audio-visual environment, Mirza created an immersive multi-sensory installation as an homage to the artist.